 And you can also transfer American Express Membership Rewards points from cards like the Platinum Card from American Express Platinum or American Express Gold instantly to your Delta account.

 Iberia Plus Avios

-Other bloggers love to talk up British Airways as the best way to book a domestic flight on American Airlines.
-But their sister company, Iberia, does them one better.
+British Airways has long been viewed as one of the best ways to book a domestic flight on American Airlines.
+But their sister Spanish airline, Iberia, does them one better.

 The British and Spanish airlines are owned by the same parent company.
 And they’re both a bit quirky in how they set prices for mileage awards.
 Both base how many miles they charge for a flight based on the distance you fly round trip – a rarity among airlines today.

 British Airways is great for some short flights within Europe.
 But it penalizes U.S. travelers, charging a minimum of 15,000 miles no matter the distance.
 With Iberia, that price can go as low as 11,000 miles for a round-trip flight in economy.
 Flights under 600 miles total price at that amount, while journeys between 601 and 1,000 miles come in at just 12,000 Iberia Avios.
 Flights up to 2,000 miles cost just 17,000 Iberia Avios, which still gives you some solid savings.

 Thrifty Tip: Not sure how long your flight is?
 Head to GCmap.com and type in your full route (like MSP-ORD-MSP) to get the numbers.

 But it can get even better.
 Iberia shines even brighter when you can’t book a nonstop flight.